Banking, government bolster India's external storage spend

 “Organisations are willing to pay a little extra to avail best in class performance so are opting for flash storage technologies like never before,” IDC says.

-The company says it is also seeing increasing demand for cloud storage as a service, which will drive additional demand from third party data centre players and cloud providers.
+The company says it is also seeing increasing demand for cloud storage as a service, which will drive additional demand from third party data center players and cloud providers.